Empagliflozin: Weight and blood pressure

 Empagliflozin causes moderate reductions in blood pressure and body weight.
 These effects are likely due to the excretion of glucose in the urine and a slight increase in urinary sodium excretion.

+In clinical trials, participants with type 2 diabetes taking empagliflozin with other diabetic medications lost an average of 2% of their baseline body weight.
+Empagliflozin use has been associated with clinically meaningful weight loss, with a higher proportion of individuals achieving weight loss greater than 5% of their baseline weight compared to placebo.
+The degree of weight loss may vary depending on the dosage (10mg or 25mg).
+While weight loss can contribute to improved glycaemic control, the primary glucose-lowering effect of empagliflozin occurs independently through increased urinary glucose excretion.
+The same extent of weight loss was also observed in a study with heart failure patients taking empagliflozin.

-In clinical trials, patients taking empagliflozin lost an average of 2% of their baseline body weight.
-A higher percentage of people taking empagliflozin achieved weight loss greater than 5% from their baseline.
-The medication reduced systolic blood pressure by 3 to 5 millimeters of mercury (mmHg).
-The effects on blood pressure and body weight are generally viewed as favorable, as many patients with type 2 diabetes have high blood pressure or are overweight or obese.
+Empagliflozin has been shown to reduce systolic blood pressure by 3 to 5 millimeters of mercury (mmHg) without changes in pulse rate.
+A greater percentage of people with uncontrolled blood pressure at baseline, achieved controlled blood pressure (i.e. systolic blood pressure <130 mmHg and diastolic blood pressure <80 mmHg) after taking empagliflozin at 24 weeks.
+The effects on blood pressure and body weight are generally viewed as favorable, as many people with type 2 diabetes have high blood pressure or are overweight or obese.